Los Angeles for music lovers: 6 landmarks to visit in LA

 Sadly, the property has now been sold to developers to be converted into yet another luxury glass tower...although it will remain in its Sunset Boulevard location for several years, until the end of its lease.
-So go visit while you can and remember that supporting independent records stores is a great way to support both a local business and your favourite artists, so spend a few bucks if you can.
+So go visit while you can and remember that buying records from independent stores is a great way to support both local business and your favourite artists, so spend a few bucks if you can.

-As stated on their website, the people behind the creation of the Roxy intended ‘to open a state of the art venue where artists of all musical genres felt at home’ and it’s fair to say the venue continues to succeed at that today.
+As stated on their website, the people behind the Roxy intended ‘to open a state of the art venue where artists of all musical genres felt at home’ and it’s fair to say the venue continues to succeed at that today.

 We got there the first night we arrived, bleary-eyed having not had any sleep on our 11 hour flight from London due to all the excitement.
 Whether it was Steel Panther, who were playing that night, or the jet lag but we couldn't fully comprehend that we had actually landed on the Sunset Strip in 2017 as it might as well could have been 1987.
 And that's the LA magic.

-Just next door is where you might have caught Lemmy sipping Jack Daniels just a few years ago - Rainbow Bar & Grill.
+Just next door to Roxy is where you might have caught Lemmy sipping Jack Daniels just a few years ago - Rainbow Bar & Grill.
 Now you can have a drink in the outdoor area aptly named ‘Lemmy’s Lounge’ next to the monument built in his memory.
 Going to Rainbow really feels like stepping into music’s history.
-Photos and memorabilia are plastered all over the walls and dark and red lighting gives out the feeling that it really could be any decade or time of the day - the only constant that exists is rock and roll and endless glasses of whiskey.
-This is also where we spent about the amount that was supposed to last as for a whole week on the first night.
+Photos and memorabilia are plastered all over the walls and the dark and red lighting gives evokes the feeling that it really could be any decade or time of the day - the only constant that exists is rock and roll and endless flow of whiskey.
+This is also where we went way over budget, spending an amount of dollar that was supposed to last us for a whole week on the first night we arrived in the city.
 No regrets.

-Whisky a Go-Go is another famous venue a few doors down.
+Whisky a Go-Go is another famous venue on the Strip.
 It has been inducted in the Rock n Roll Hall of Fame considering its status as a music landmark.

 We walked past Whisky a Go-Go on our second to last day in LA.
-We were broken from all the exploring and also very broke so it was literally either we eat or buy tickets to see a show.
-The venue was on our must-do list, but after realising that food should probably be a priority, we were sadly resigned to strolling past and taking some pictures...that’s when the mom of one of the musicians performing that night gave us free tickets.
+At that point we had exhausted our budget and were pretty much broke so the decision was this - either we eat tonight or buy tickets to see a show.
+The venue was on our must-do list, but after realising that food should probably be a priority, we sadly resigned to strolling past and taking some pictures...that’s when the mom of one of the musicians performing that night walked up to us and gave us free tickets.
 Out of nowhere.